 is to be vaccinated every year.
 But what if you end up with the flu?
 You may need to take prescription antiviral medications if you are at high-risk for complications.

-For the 2012-2013 flu season, the Centers for Disease Control and Prevention (CDC) recommends oseltamivir and zanamivir for the treatment of the flu.
+For the upcoming flu season, the Centers for Disease Control and Prevention (CDC) recommends oseltamivir, zanamivir, and peramivir for the treatment of the flu.

 Oseltamivir is approved for the treatment of the flu in people aged 2 weeks and older.
 This medication can also be taken by pregnant women.

-Zanamivir, which comes in a disk inhaler, is approved for people aged seven years and older who do not have breathing or heart problems.
-Common side effects include: LightheadednessSinusitisNasal congestionCoughDiarrheaNauseaHeadacheBronchitisEar, nose, or throat infections
+Zanamivir, which comes in a disk inhaler, is approved for people aged 7 years and older who do not have breathing or heart problems.
+Common side effects include: LightheadednessSinusitisNasal congestionCoughDiarrheaNauseaHeadacheAcute bronchitisEar, nose, or throat infections

 Like oseltamivir, zanamivir may cause unusual behavior, especially in children.